The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 — G. Eric Moorhouse

-90% of the world’s data was generated in the last two years and 80%
+90% of the world’s data was generated in the last two years and 80% of that

-of that data is unstructured …
+data is unstructured …

 — Geeknet, Inc. 2012

-Statistical rituals largely eliminate statistical thinking in the
+Statistical rituals largely eliminate statistical thinking in the social

 — Gerd Gigerenzer

-… statistics is fraught with contextual issues, which is the nature
+… statistics is fraught with contextual issues, which is the nature of the

-order to abstract and generalize.
+abstract and generalize.

-— J. Michael
+— J. Michael Shaughnessy

 I’ve worked in so many areas — I’m sort of a dilettante.
-Basically,
+Basically, I’m not

-to understand something you have to work it out yourself because no one
+something you have to work it out yourself because no one else has done it.

 — David Blackwell